kzhao682/dsp/03-command_line.md

 `xargs` is used to construct argument lists and execute utility.
 It reads space, tab, newline, and end-of-file delimited strings from standard input and executes utility with strings as arguments.

-The following is an example of xargs in order to display stdin in rows of two:
+The following is an example of xargs command in order to display the output of stdin in rows of two:
 ```
 $echo 1 2 3 4 5 6 | xargs -n 2
 1 2